 Plovdiv is a growing destination and therefore more and more great places to stay keep appearing.
 If you’re wondering where you should stay while visiting Bulgaria’s second-largest city, take a look at these suggestions:

 Hostel Old Plovdiv — This boutique hostel/guesthouse is an excellent place to rest your head in Plovdiv.
 Excellently located in the heart of the Old Town, it is within walking distance of everything that Plovdiv has to offer.
 They have an incredibly friendly and helpful staff and have both dorm and private rooms available.
 Breakfast is also included in the room rate.
-Click here to see their latest prices on Hostelworld or Booking.com
+Click here to check availability

 Not quite what you’re looking for?
 Click here to browse more Plovdiv hotels!

 Are you wondering what to do in Plovdiv?
-Have you been?
+Have any questions about visiting?
 Let us know in the comments!